Carten History, Family Crest & Coats of Arms

 The surname Carten was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Carten family
+Early History of the Carten family

 This web page shows only a small excerpt of our Carten research.
 Another 184 words (13 lines of text) covering the years 1427, 1767, and 1817 are included under the topic Early Carten History in all our PDF Extended History products and printed products wherever possible.